jhidding/pd-tangle/README.md

 This Lua script will filter the Pandoc AST for `CodeBlock` entries and generate a plain text `bash` script that can be used to create the files defined in the input file.

+The resulting file tree is first generated in a temporary directory, after which this temporary directory is syncronized with the project directory.
+In the case of compiled languages this prevents you from having to recompile everything.

 ## Syntax

 This `pandoc` filter relies on the use of *fenced code attributes*.
 To tangle a code block to a file: